deliveredtechnologies/rulebook/README.md

 **When** methods accept a Predicate that evaluates a condition based on the Facts provided.
 Only one when() method can be specified per Rule/Decision.

 **Then** methods accept a Consumer (or BiConsumer for Decisions) that describe the action to be invoked if the condition in the when() method evaluates to true.
-There can be multiple then() methods specified in a Rule or Decision that will all be invoked in the order specified if the when() condition evaluates to true.
+There can be multiple then() methods specified in a Rule or Decision that will all be invoked in the order they are specified if the when() condition evaluates to true.

 ### 3.2 The Using Method
 **Using** methods reduce the set of Facts available to a then() method.
 Mutiple using methods can also be chained together if so desired.
 The aggregate of the Facts with the names specified in all using() methods immediately preceeding a then() method will be made available to that then() method.
 An example of how using() works [is shown above](#22-the-above-example-using-facts).